grafoojs/grafoo/packages/bindings/readme.md

   </a>
 </p>

-This package was created to standardize how framework integrations are implemented for Grafoo. `@grafoo/bindings` has only a default export that is a `createBindings` factory function that returns an interface that provides data and notify for changes.
+This packages purpose is to standardize how view layer integrations are implemented for Grafoo. `@grafoo/bindings` has only a default export that is a `createBindings` factory function that returns an interface that provides data and notify for changes.

 ## API

-### `createBindings` signature
+### `createBindings`

 ```ts
 import createBindings from "@grafoo/bindings";